The active process through which you become aware of, and make choices towards, a more balanced life

 The World Health Organization defines health as a "state of complete physical, mental and social wellbeing and not merely the absence of disease or infirmity."

 Improving one's wellness means reducing risk of disease while considering the many factors that affect the WHOLE person.

 Eight Elements of Wellness

 Regular physical activity is proven to help prevent and manage non-communicable diseases such as heart disease, stroke, diabetes, and several cancers.
-It also helps prevent hypertension, maintain healthy body weight, and can improve mental health, quality of life and well-being.
+It also helps prevent hypertension, maintains a healthy body weight, and can improve mental health, quality of life, and well-being.
 (World Health Organization)

 However, your body needs more than movement alone.
 Nutrition, hydration, sleep, rest, and medical care are all necessary components of physical fitness.

 Spirituality is commonly viewed as a sense of purpose, direction, or meaning.
 However, it also refers to that part of us that connects with God and His Spirit.
 Being disconnected from Him leaves us feeling depleted and parched because He is the source of our meaning and purpose and He gives us our sense of balance and peace.
 He created within us an innate desire to know Him and when we neglect Him, we become dissatisfied with our lives.